danialgoodwin/dev/cheat-sheets/microsoft-azure-cheat-sheet.md

 Description: Easy (fully-managed) globally-distributed database service.

 Features:
 - Multi-model database, aka access using different APIs: SQL, Cassandra, MongoDB, Gremlin (Graph), Etcd, and Table.
 But, SQL (aka Core) will have the most features.
+And, implementation is only NoSQL 'behind-the-scenes'.
 - Virtually unlimited "Request Units" per second.
 But, may have to contact Microsoft for extremely high RUs, just so that they make sure the costs are understood.
 - Literally, a single click to add/remove database regions
 - Can be easily configured to allow write in multiple regions (multi-master) or single region (single-master)